 Lake Okeechobee’s vastness does not mean that it is brimming with varieties of fish you can catch.
 But it does make knowing where to fish a pretty daunting task.
 Knowing where to cast would make fishing more fun and a lot easier.

 So, below are some favorite spots you can easily fish from shore or by boat.
+Do use this travel guide, as it’s a big lake.

 The city of Okeechobee is the largest city located around the lake, and its located at the very tip of Lake Okeechobee.
 It provides enough access to the bass-filled waters and also the Kissimmee River part of the lake.
 If you are a newbie or going fishing with your family for the first time, Okeechobee might be an excellent spot to start.

-The Belle Glade area is the most diverse area of the lake; BassMaster, FLW, and many tournaments have won in this area.
+The Belle Glade area is the most diverse area of the lake; BassMaster, FLW, and many tournaments have been won in this area.
 While the fishing is some of the best on the lake, the local accommodations are very minimal.

 Clewiston also offers up a wealth of boat-based fishing action.
-You’ll find plenty of fishing charters options here, offering adventures for new and experienced anglers alike.
+You’ll find plenty of fishing charter options here, offering adventures for new and experienced anglers alike.
 Unsurprisingly, largemouth bass is the most popular target in these parts, and you’ll also find plenty of crappies and other panfish to reel in too.

 Both areas are funnels for bass changing seasons; boating to nearby West Wall and East Wall will lead to success.
 The spaces repopulate well and consistently give up quality size fish.